nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - resizing a running game window (main window or popout) can produce flickering garbage
 - transition from Other Collections to Library has a slight 'pop' in the sidebar at the end of the animation *[It appears to be the NSVisualEffectView going from inactive state to active state.]*
 - "Start Game" menu item is disabled in the main window and cannot be used to launch a game.
 It also enables while playing a game in the main window.
+- Switching from the main library in list view to another category and back will cause controls in the library to be disabled.

 ## UI changes
 - restore game collection view state (zoom, selection, view type, search) *[Is this still accurate?
 These things seem to already be persisted.]*